Liberty Holdings Limited

-Liberty Holdings Limited is a South African financial services and property holding company that focuses on Insurance and Asset Management with registered head office in Johannesburg, South Africa at Liberty Centre, 1 Ameshoff St., Braamfontein.
+Liberty Holdings Limited, also referred to as Liberty, is a South African financial services and property holding company that focuses on insurance and asset management.

-Liberty has operations in South Africa, Kenya, Namibia and other in 16 African countries.
-South African banking firm Standard Bank Group owns 100% of the Liberty Group.
+Liberty is a wholly owned subsidiary of major South African financial services group Standard Bank, and has operations in 19 countries across Africa.

 History

 The company was founded in South Africa as the Liberty Life Association of Africa Ltd in 1957, by entrepreneur and philanthropist Sir Donald Gordon.

+In 2021, South African financial services group Standard Bank announced its intention to purchase Liberty outright, through a combination of Standard Bank Group shares and cash.
+At the time, Standard Bank already owned 54% of Liberty's ordinary shares.
+The deal was subject to shareholder and regulatory approvals.